Penang Food Guide – 40 Street Food To Try in 2023

 Rojak (Penang Rojak)

-The Malaysian salad, Rojak, is full of fresh-cut fruit and vegetable for variety and texture.
+The Malaysian salad, Rojak, is full of fresh-cut fruit and vegetables for variety and texture.

-Ingredients include fried bean curds, fritters (you tiao), bean sprouts, cuttlefish, and an assortment of fruits, yam bean, cucumber, and pineapple.
+Ingredients include fried bean curds, fritters (you tiao), bean sprouts, cuttlefish, and various fruits, yam bean, cucumber, and pineapple.

 The mixture is covered in a thick syrupy peanut sauce and sprinkled with Belacan powder and more crushed peanuts.